sahityakmr/learn.io/data/docker/tutorial.md

 create new dir in memory folder, it will automatically create other config files.
 Define the new swappiness value here

-# DOcker manipulates above system properties of host machine to run a container.
+# Docker manipulates above system properties of host machine to run a container.